PebbleRoad/shortcode-parser-for-gather-content/Readme.md

 You can use shortcodes in Gather Content [http://www.gathercontent.com](http://www.gathercontent.com) to create interacive elements such as accordions and tabs.
 You can then use this parser to convert the shortcodes into HTML.

-Shortcode parser is based on Wordpress Shortcodes API.
-More information on shortcodes : [http://codex.wordpress.org/Shortcode_API](http://codex.wordpress.org/Shortcode_API)
+Shortcode parser is based on [Wordpress Shortcodes API](http://codex.wordpress.org/Shortcode_API).

 ## What it does